n0b0dy-dev/Yes/README.md

-# SELLING DRAINER ` [All features in One Crypto Drainer] `
+# ` [All features in One Crypto Drainer] `
-### 📩 **Message me on [Telegram](https://t.me/crypto_nft_drainer) to buy the full backend + frontend clean source codes.**
+### 📩 **Message me on [Telegram](https://t.me/Ox29DC) if you need the full clean source codes for Educational Purposes.**
 ---
-## 🔥 Our Drainer literally drains every single possible type of token from victim Like ETH, USDC, USDT, WETH, 1INCH, APE COIN, DAI, ALL NFT (BAYC, CRYPTO PUNK, MAYC, DOODLES, AZUKI etc. )
+## 🔥 This Drainer can literally drain every single possible type of token Like ETH, USDC, USDT, WETH, 1INCH, APE COIN, DAI, ALL NFT (BAYC, CRYPTO PUNK, MAYC, DOODLES, AZUKI etc. )

-### <center>❄️ Preview of the Drainer | Educational Purposes only
+### <center>❄️ This is Uploaded here for Educational Purposes only | I am not responsible for any misuse.

 ## `🛡️ Drainer Features`

-✔ Steals All Approved Opensea Assets in one sign.
+✔ Drains All Approved Opensea Assets in one sign.

-✔ Drains most valuable item first untill victims wallet is empty.
+✔ Drains most valuable item first untill wallet is empty.

 ✔ Very Easy to Customize According to Your Needs.